 What is Self Care, Anyway?

-If you browse social media discussions, you’ll see many comments about self care, some of them very positive and others very, very negative.
-Some see it as synonymous with self-centeredness (hence the negative stigma) and avoid the term like the plague.
+If you browse social media discussions, you’ll many reactions when self care ideas are shared.
+Some responses are very positive and others very, very negative.
+Some see self care as synonymous with self-centeredness (hence the negative stigma) and avoid the term like the plague.

 - Take a moment at the end of each day and consciously list a few good things in your life.